 Why not have a look around for some birds during your daily exercise, you might just find some inspiration.
 That said, have you ever looked at a bird and thought about how fascinating they are?
 These amazing creatures can look significantly different from each other based on their diet, habits, environment and abilities, such as flying, swimming or running.
 Each and every type of bird has their own physical composition that's truly unique, which, as an artist, makes for an exciting challenge.

 Our feathery friends are quite complex when it comes to the skeletal and muscular structure, as well as the formation of the wings and feathers.
-So to create an accurate representation of a bird, you'll need to pay attention to detail.
+So to create an accurate representation of a bird, you'll need to pay close attention to detail.

 This how to draw a bird tutorial is a step-by-step guide on drawing a side view of a bird, using an American Robin as an example.
 The lesson begins by explaining the six major body parts to watch for when drawing a bird, before carving out its mass and structure.
 Finally the guide will cover the fine details, such as the facial features, feet, and most importantly, the feathers.
 There are also tips on how to draw a bird with its wings open.
 And when you've finished, we've got a brilliant selection of other how to draw tutorials to get stuck in to.

 Note: having a photo by your side for reference to observe a bird's subtle angles and details that can be easily missed is highly recommended.

 How to draw a bird: a step-by-step guide